 This is both of some concern but also interest, especially if you have just been diagnosed with depression.
-Depression can be an illness in and of itself, as well as associated with other condtions, e.g. chronic stress, anxiety or even a physical illness.
-So, it is important to have a proper evaluation, but do most Doctors actually do this?
+Depression can be an illness in and of itself, as well as associated with other conditions, e.g. chronic stress, anxiety or even physical illness.
+So, it is important to have a proper evaluation, but do most Doctors actually do this . . .

-1 in 4 new Doctors suffer from Depression study finds!
+1 in 4 new Doctors suffers from Depression study finds!

 Having a definitive number, and definitive evidence that the proportion of new doctors with depression symptoms increases over time, should help spur action to help address these issues, Sen says.
 While many medical schools and teaching hospitals have begun to address student and trainee mental health more completely in recent years, more needs to be done, the authors note.
 "Our findings provide a more accurate measure of the prevalence of depression in this group, and we hope that they will focus attention on factors that may negatively affect the mental health of young doctors, with the goal of identifying strategies to prevent and treat depression among graduate medical trainees," Mata says.

 The above post is reprinted from materials provided by University of Michigan Health System.
 Note: Materials may be edited for content and length.

 1. Douglas A. Mata, MD, MPH et al. Prevalence of Depression and Depressive Symptoms Among Resident Physicians: A Systematic Review and Meta-analysis.
 JAMA, December 2015 DOI: 10.1001/jama.2015.15845